Topics

 Photo by Mladen Antonov/AFP/Getty Images)

 Many critics of Keystone XL worry it will have harmful environmental impacts.
-The Sierra Club has said it opposes the specific use of tar sand, which is found in the deposits in Canada.
+The Sierra Club has said it opposes the specific use of tar sands, which is found in the deposits in Canada.
 The scientific name for tar sand is bitumen, a mixture of clay, sand, water, and oil that with modern technology can be refined into usable oil.
 Critics say that it is more corrosive than conventional oil.
 A report by a coalition of critics that include the Sierra Club and the Natural Resources Defense Council claimed that “bitumen blends are more acidic, thick and sulfuric than conventional crude” and “contain significantly higher quantities of abrasive quartz sand particles.”

 For evidence against the transport of tar sands crude, environmentalists point to an event in May 2011, when 21,000 gallons of oil leaked in North Dakota.
 This was also due to a faulty valve.
 The State Department says the maximum amount of spillage in a worst-case-scenario of a Keystone Pipeline leak is 2.8 million gallons spread throughout a 1.7 mile area.
 TransCanada points out that this is significantly smaller than the amount that escaped during the Deepwater Horizon disaster.